tw-in-js/twind/docs/handbook/index.md

 ### Opportunities

-Simply recreating a tailwind like experience at runtime might seem like a futile exercise but we'd like to believe it opens up the doors to some exciting new possibilities.
-There is always going to be a tradeoff between compiling at ahead of time and compiling _just in time_, however we are confident the upsides here are significant enough to persue a runtime implementation and the results have been promising so far.
+Recreating the Tailwind experience at runtime might seem like a futile exercise, but we'd like to believe it opens up the doors to some exciting new possibilities.
+There is always going to be a tradeoff between compiling at ahead of time and compiling _just in time_, however we are confident that the upsides here are significant enough to pursue a runtime implementation.
+[The results](/handbook/benchmarks) have been promising so far.

 > Note it is still possible to remove all runtime overhead via a prepass either at serve or built time